 Abstract: Retail investors have become increasingly active in global markets over the past several years.
 However, the factors that drive retail investors to focus on particular stocks are unclear.
 Using a sample of UK FTSE 100 stocks, this paper analyses whether stock volatility, liquidity, returns, and trading volume have the power to attract the attention of UK retail investors, measured using the Google Search Volume Index.
 Overall, this paper finds positive relationships between three of the dynamics (volatility, returns, and daily trading volume) and increased retail investor attention.
 Greater stock illiquidity also coincides with an increase in the Google Search Volume Index, although this may be due to liquidity-impacting events.
 When conditioning on stocks by quartiles of market capitalisation, I find that the effects of returns and trading volume are greater in magnitude for the top 25% of stocks.

 Unravelling the Influence of Retail Investors on Liquidity and Volatility in UK Markets.
 UCL BSc Economics Dissertation.
-[Working Paper (April 2023)]
+[Draft (April 2023)]

 Abstract: Retail investor presence has been growing in UK markets over the past decade and does not seem likely to fade anytime soon.
 With the changes in the investing landscape and the boom in investors during the pandemic, it seems necessary to re-evaluate their impact on UK markets.
 This paper analyses the impact of retail investors on liquidity and volatility using pricing data on the UK FTSE 100 index, website traffic analysis to trading platforms, and the Google Search Volume Index.
 Overall, I find that retail investing activity contributes to increased stock volatility, particularly for stocks that are more well-known, such as consumer staples and consumer discretionary; they have a positive, but lower than average, impact on financial stocks.
 I find that these investors had an increased impact on volatility during the pandemic, with this effect remaining in place post-COVID.
 There is some evidence to suggest that increased investor attention increases liquidity the following week.